YEKT — Yekaterinburg Time

 When does YEKT change?

 YEKT does not change during the year because it does not observe daylight saving time.
-There are no spring or autumn clock adjustments, and there is no alternate seasonal abbreviation.
+There are no seasonal clock adjustments, no transition dates, and no separate summer or winter version to account for.